What Is Vitamin B12?

 What Are Various Functions Performed By Vitamin B12?

-Normal B12 levels are essential for a healthy body.
-Important functions performed by Vitamin B12 are;
+Maintaining Normal B12 levels by age is essential for a healthy body.
+The following are Important functions performed by Vitamin B12;

 Red Blood Cell Formation